-Journalism students Lucy Parish and Rebecca Edwards report on the event held on November 29 and 30.
+Journalism student Lucy Parish reports on the event held on November 29 and 30.

 AN NCTJ journalism skills conference took place at Harlow College to discuss the future of journalism and how the media industry is developing in the modern age.